robwakefield/evoChess/README.md

 To install the required python libraries run `pip install -r requirements.txt`

+To use scripts that include Tkinter install it based on your OS - it may already be installed with python.
+E.g. `brew install python-tk`

 # Running the Program

 To run the GUI use `python3 main.py`